dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/advanced.md

 ![Department Details](advanced/_static/department-details.png)

-## Call a query that returns other types
+## Call a query to return other types

 Earlier you created a student statistics grid for the About page that showed the number of students for each enrollment date.
 You got the data from the Students entity set (`_context.Students`) and used LINQ to project the results into a list of `EnrollmentDateGroup` view model objects.
 Suppose you want to write the SQL itself rather than using LINQ.
 To do that you need to run a SQL query that returns something other than entity objects.
 In EF Core 1.0, one way to do that is write ADO.NET code and get the database connection from EF.